More Minds-on Activities for Teaching Biology

 Cells as Molecular Factories (revised 10/2011)

-This discussion/worksheet activity reviews how eukaryotic cells are molecular factories in two senses: cells produce molecules and cells are made up of molecules.
+This analysis and discussion activity reviews how eukaryotic cells are molecular factories in two senses: cells produce molecules and cells are made up of molecules.
 The questions guide students to think about how the different parts of a eukaryotic cell cooperate to function as a protein-producing factory and as a recycling plant.
 Additional questions require students to identify the locations and functions of different types of molecules in eukaryotic cells.

 Understanding Osmosis (new 10/2013)